Installing Beancount

 Windows Installation

-Native
+Native for development

 Installing this package by pip requires compiling some C++ code during the installation procedure which is only possible if an appropriate compiler is available on the computer, otherwise you will receive an error message about missing vsvarsall.bat or cl.exe.